 In addition to the pharmacotherapy, psychotherapy is another traditional treatment protocol for helping people manage their mental health disorder.
 Some psychotherapies focus on behavioral changes, while others are centered on the patient’s life history and how past events may have contributed to the onset of the disorder.

 In some cases, a dual diagnosis is revealed, which involves a mental health disorder coexisting with substance abuse or addiction.
 This presents a more complex treatment strategy, as both disorders must be treated simultaneously for best results.
 For this reason, a dual diagnosis treatment program that offers both addiction treatment and mental health treatment is recommended.
 These specialized programs can be provided in either an inpatient or outpatient setting.

 The Treatment Specialist Provides Important Mental Health Information

 The Treatment Specialist is a respected online resource for information regarding mental health disorders and substance use disorders.
 The specialists can offer useful information to someone whose loved one is struggling with a psychiatric condition.
+When someone is refusing treatment or help, call our Treatment Specialists to discuss options to help convince them or make them receive the help they need.
 To learn how to get someone psychiatric help or about various treatment options, call to connect to a treatment center today at (866) 644-7911.